jaydenaung/cloudguardk8s/README.md

 This is a really simple scirpt which automates onboarding your Kubernetes cluster to CloudGuard CSPM (Dome9).
 The script requires that you already have access to a CloudGuard CSPM account, have installed kubectl and python 3.x., and obtained CloudGuard API Key and Secret.

+#Python
-Just run the script, and it'll ask for necessary information (e.g. cluster name) to onboard the cluster.
+Just run the script, and it'll ask for necessary information (e.g. cluster name) to onboard the cluster to CloudGuard

+For example. "python ./onboardk8s.py"

+#Bash shell

+Just run the shell script, and it'll ask for necessary information (e.g. cluster name to onboard the cluster to CloudGuard.

+For example, "./onboardk8s_sh.sh"

 If you don't have a cloudguard CSPM account yet, register at https://secure.dome9.com/v2 for a free trial account today!
 ---------------